 While the majority of the Blue Hole is a safe dive, in calm waters, the Arch appears to have played a key role in making the site so deadly.
 One estimate by German publication Spiegel Online puts the number of fatalities at 130 between 2007 and 2012.
 Others put the figure at as many as 200.
 In many cases, those lost were experienced technical divers.

-While there is no consensus regarding why the Blue Hole has proven so deadly, most agree that the length and depth of the Arch makes for a difficult technical dive, requiring careful gas management to complete on a single oxygen tank.
-Mistakes, as well as any delays, risk a diver having insufficient oxygen to reach the surface safely without risking decompression sickness, or worse, simply running out of air altogether.
+While there is no consensus regarding why the Blue Hole has proven so deadly, most agree that the length and depth of the Arch makes for a difficult technical dive, requiring careful gas management to complete on a single air tank.
+Mistakes, as well as any delays, risk a diver having insufficient air to reach the surface safely without risking decompression sickness, or worse, simply running out altogether.

 A number of other factors may play a role.
 Located close to a popular diving resort and in clear, warm water, the dive often appears much less dangerous than it really is.
 The entry to the Arch can also be difficult to find, risking a diver continuing deeper than they are prepared for if they miss the opening.
 This appears to be a significant contributing factor in a number of deaths, with divers quickly getting into trouble before they have realised the danger and that they are in deeper water than they were expecting.
 Frighteningly, even when accompanied by experienced guides, a diver in difficulty is often beyond help even when just a few metres too deep.